I’m not saying I was the perfect child who never put a foot wrong, but yes I had ponies, bikes and Barbies.

 You might also like: Disconnected, a Memoir

-What not many people know is that in days gone by, like seriously BC, I lived the life of a Rock Chick.
+What not many people know is that in days gone by, I was a bit of a rock chick.

 Whisky, wine, cigarettes and song.
 Pop stars, rock stars, dangerous liaisons, Fender guitars and a life on the edge with charismatic guitarists.
 Well alright … I’m exaggerating a little!
 Maybe it was like that for Jerry Hall 😉